Performance Bond Insurance vs Bank Guarantee in Malaysia: Complete Comparison Guide

 | RM10,000,000 | RM330,000 | RM1,500,000 | RM1,170,000 |

-Illustrative calculations based on: Insurance bond at 1.5% premium with 5% collateral; Bank guarantee at 1.5% fee with 75% collateral; Opportunity cost at 8% p.a.
-Your actual costs will vary based on your specific circumstances and the terms offered to you.
+Illustrative calculations.
+Insurance bond at 1.5% premium with 5% collateral; Bank guarantee at 1.5% fee with 75% collateral; Opportunity cost at 8% p.a.

 How Each Option Works